NikolaySuslov/SandboxAssetServer/docs/api.md

 	comparison_operator ::= "equal" | "notEqual" | "greaterThan" | "greaterEqual"
 		| "lessThan" | "lessEqual" | "like" ;

 If a comparison operator is not specified, the default operator is `equal`, and criteria with invalid operators are discarded.
 Additional `ignored` text can be added if you need to make the query argument name unique, as required by the query string standard.
+Asset references can be specified using the usual `asset:id` format.
+Date/time formats are flexible, and anything parsable by [Date.parse](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse) is acceptable, but ISO-8601 dates are recommended.

 So for example, if you wanted all JPEG assets from a particular user, you could query it like so (except URL-encoded):